valpackett/ringfinger/README.md

 The `Accept` HTTP header (or `?_format=something`) is what "separates" the API.
 And insert some example data by visiting `/contacts/_create_fakes` (only in development environment, of course).
 Nice, eh?

-You can customize the behavior via hooks (eg. if you need to automatically add URL-friendly "slugs", as in the example, or automatic timestamps) and via providing [Lamina](https://github.com/ztellman/lamina) channels and subscribing to them (eg. if you need real-time push).
+You can customize the behavior via hooks (eg. if you need to automatically add URL-friendly "slugs", as in the example, or automatic timestamps), via providing [Lamina](https://github.com/ztellman/lamina) channels and subscribing to them (eg. if you need real-time push) or adding custom actions, eg. for voting in a poll.
 You also can use lower-level auth/database/validation/output/routing APIs if you can't fit something into these RESTful constraints.

 ## Coming "soon" ##

-- custom actions for resources (so eg. a polls app would be easy to make)
 - optionally separating create/index and view/edit pages in html
 - rate limiting (per user)
 - queries in url prefixes (eg. :username prefix to allow :username/collname/:pk with the same pk values)